wadie999/2024-InnovAI-Hackathon/learnify/README.md

 2. Install requirements `pip install -r requirements.txt`
 3. create a keys.py file inside `\src` folder and put your open-ai key in it `key = "sk-proj xxxxx ...."`
 4. lunch the app with `streamlit run app.py`
+5. Find examples in `data/biology` or `data/physics` as inputs to the system